alerta/alerta/README.md

 Requirements
 ------------

+Starting with Release 6.0 only Python 3.5+ is supported.
+Release 5.2 was the last to support Python 2.7.
+Only critical bug fixes will be backported to Release 5.2.

 The only mandatory dependency is MongoDB or PostgreSQL.
 Everything else is optional.

+- Postgres version 9.6 or better
 - MongoDB version 3.x
-- Postgres version 9.5 or better

 Installation
 ------------